wtsi-hgi/go-softpack-builder/README.md

 - customSpackRepo is your own repository of Spack packages containing your own custom recipies.
 It will be used in addition to Spack's build-in repo during builds.
+- buildImage is spack's docker image from their docker hub with the desired version (don't use latest if you want reproducability) of spack and desired OS.
+- finalImage is the base image for the OS you want the software spack builds to installed inside (it should be the same OS as buildImage).
 - coreURL is the URL of a running softpack core service, that will be used to send build artifacts to so that it can store them in a softpack environements git repository and make them visible on the softpack frontend.